Five years ago, I was a sad human being.

-You’re equipped with the most sophisticated learning mechanism in the world, and yet… You keep doing the same thing, each time expecting a different result.
+You’re equipped with the most sophisticated learning mechanism in the world and yet, you keep doing the same thing while expecting a different result each time.

 Start learning from your mistakes.
 No one gets it right the first time.
 No one expects you to get it completely right the second or third time either.
 However, each iteration should be a dramatic improvement over the previous effort.

 Part of the learning process is self-reflection and analysis.
 You must be able to break down and dispassionately explain to yourself where you went wrong and what mistakes you made.

 Additionally, you need outside input.
 This is why I stressed the importance of tough love earlier in this post: other people will have valuable insight and advice for you and you need to be able to absorb it.